HCharlanes/Quadratic-Voting/README.md

 # Quadratic-Voting
-Quadratic Voting dApp for Ethercamp Hackathon
+Quadratic Voting dApp for Ethercamp Hackathon by @Schaeff, @hcharlanes and @mattyg